-This review will assess the trial evidence for the effectiveness of enteral synbiotics (combinations of probiotic micro-organisms and prebiotic oligosaccharides) for preventing necrotising enterocolitis (NEC) in very preterm or very low birth weight (VLBW) infants.
-Other Cochrane Reviews assess the evidence for prebiotics alone or probiotics alone (Sharif 2020).
+This review will assess the trial evidence for the effectiveness of enteral supplementation with prebiotic oligosaccharides for preventing necrotising enterocolitis (NEC) in very preterm or very low birth weight (VLBW) infants.
+Other Cochrane Reviews assess the evidence for prebiotics in combination with probiotics ('synbiotics') or probiotics alone (Sharif 2020; Sharif 2021).